lbdrake/capstone-project/README.md

 Phase 3 adds organization to the Project.
 Projects have many To Do Lists, which have their own `Index` views.
 To Do Lists have many Tasks, which also have their own `Index` views.
 Create JSON API for To Do Lists.
-Project authors can share projects with other Userse.
+Project authors can share projects with other Users.
 Tasks can also now be assigned to Users.
 Users can bring up Tasks in a separate `SearchIndex` view by searching for blocks of text.